Compare & Save on Your Property Survey Today

 Buying a Listed Building

-Buying a listed building is a lot of responsibility as it’s like owning a piece of national history.
-You’ll need to take good care of the property and ensure consent is provided before making any alterations.
+Buying a listed building comes with a certain amount of responsibility.
+You’ll need to take good care of the home and ensure consent is provided before making any alterations.

 Your conveyancer will also need to conduct essential conveyancing searches.
 These will highlight any environmental issues that can affect the property and surrounding area.
 The issues can include subsidence, flooding, and radon gas levels.
 In the case of listed buildings, your conveyancer may have to carry out extensive searches.